naijacoderorg/lectures/lectures2024/day5/index2.md

 ```
 df is short form for DataFrame.
 It's a lazy way to name our initial dataset.
 We should be more specific in our naming in the future.

-### Pandas DataFrame Attributes and Methods
+#### Pandas DataFrame Attributes and Methods

-Let's check what class our data object has inherited.
+When we pull in data using pandas read.csv, the object we obtain inherits a class of Pandas DataFrame.

 ```python
 df.__class__ # check for the class of df
 ```
 As a pandas dataframe, our `df` object has certain attributes and methods.
-An attribute in programming is a property of an object that stores data about that object.
-A method is a function that can perform an action on an object of the specified class.
-Both attributes and methods are accessed using dot notation, but methods additionally have parentheses `()` because they are functions, even when no arguments are specified.
+An **attribute** in programming is a property of an object that stores data about that object.
+A **method** is a function that can perform an action on an object of the specified class.
+Both attributes and methods are accessed using dot notation, but methods additionally have parentheses `()`—because they are functions—even when no arguments are specified.

 Let's explore some DataFrame attributes and methods for our dataset.